mpi4jax/mpi4jax/docs/sharp-bits.rst

     if rank == 0:
         mpi4jax.send(arr_jax, comm=comm)
-        comm.Send(arr_np)
+        comm.send(arr_np)
     else:
         arr_jax = mpi4jax.recv(arr_jax, comm=comm)
-        arr = comm.Recv(arr_np)
+        arr = comm.recv(arr_np)

 Because everything is lazily executed in JAX, we cannot rely on a particular execution order.
-Specifically, we don't know whether the function ``mpi4jax.send`` wille be executed before or after the ``comm.Send`` call.
+Specifically, we don't know whether the function ``mpi4jax.send`` wille be executed before or after the ``comm.send`` call.
 In the worst case, this creates a deadlock.

 The simplest solution is therefore to stick to *either* ``mpi4py`` *or* ``mpi4jax``.
 But if you have to use both, make sure that they use different communicators: